Salman-4544/MyMathLib-pkg/README.md

-# SimpleGeometry
+# MyMathLib-pkg
-Simple Pyhton library  containing several simple geomtery formulas
+MyMathLib-pkg is simple Pyhton library  containing several simple geomtery formulas

 ## How To install
 You can install and use this package using  [pip](https://pip.pypa.io/en/stable/).